How to Effectively Conduct the Sales Onboarding Process

 • Getting familiarize with team structure and sales projects length

-• Imparting knowledge on the company’s history, buyers’ persona, & sales playbooks
+• Imparting knowledge on the company’s history, buyers’ persona, & sales quota

 5. Start training before day 1